Painting the World in Polygons

 All held together by whatever emotion was present when it was formed.

 If any of these scenes feel familiar, that’s the point.
-Most of us don’t recognize that the ordinary we live in is extraordinary until it’s gone.
+Most of us don’t recognize that what we’re living in is extraordinary until it’s gone.